 — the recurring generative question, always delivered with a wry smile, of my friend and most gifted colleague, Alioune Kone.

-Human infant spoon fed by a AI drone in Plato’s Cave (2024)—Oil painting by the author.
+Human infant spoon fed by an AI drone in Plato’s Cave (2024)—Oil painting by the author.